vinceimbat/vinceimbat/content/literature/refusing heaven by jack gilbert.md

 ---
-title: "Refusing Heaven by Jack Gilbert"
+title: Refusing Heaven by Jack Gilbert
-date: "2023-07-31"
+date: 2023-07-31
+aliases:
+  - thoughts/refusing heaven by jack gilbert
 tags:
-- "seedlings"
+  - seedlings
 sr-due: 2023-08-03
 sr-interval: 3
 sr-ease: 250
 ---
 I like how Jack Gilbert does it.
 His poems are almost vignettes.
 And they could easily be vignettes seen outdoors.

 Methodology learned from reading his poems (connect this to [[thoughts/my poetics|my poetics]]).